scottnorton-io/pci-dss-v4-article-series/rendered-markdown/requirement-02-apply-secure-configurations.md

 ## Call to Action (CTA)

-Audit your environment today: verify that all deployed systems follow a secure baseline.
+Assess your environment today: verify that all deployed systems follow a secure baseline.